EarthObservationSimulator/instrupy/docs/module_basic_sensor_model.rst

    :header: Column, Data type, Units, Description
    :widths: 30,10,10,40

-   *time [JDUT1]*, float, days, Time in Julian Day UT1.
+   *time [JDUT1]*, float, JDUT1, Time in Julian Day UT1.
 Corresponds to the time of observation.
    "*x [km]*, *y [km]*, *z [km]*", float, km, Cartesian coordinates of satellite in EARTH_CENTERED_INERTIAL frame at the time of observation.
    "*vx [km/s]*, *vy [km/s]*, *vz [km/s]*", float, km/s, Velocity of spacecraft in EARTH_CENTERED_INERTIAL frame at the time of observation.